mozilla-l10n/localizer-documentation/tools/pontoon/resources.md

 ![Machinery tab](/assets/images/pontoon/resources/machinery.png)

 Below the tab, there is a machinery search bar.
 A translator can enter text into the search bar to search for any strings in the machinery resources that may be similar.
-The search does not need to be related tot he current project string.
+The search does not need to be related to the current project string.

 At the left of the entry, a diff view of the current source string and the source string from the machinery resource is visible.
-Red-highlighted text indicates text that is present in the current string that is not in the machinery string.
+Red-highlighted text indicates text that is present in the source string that is not in the machinery string.
 Green-highlighted text indicates text that is present in the machinery string that is not present in the current project string.

-To the right of the entry, the number in green shows the percent match between the machinery string and the current string.
+To the right of the entry, the number in green shows the percent match between the machinery string and the source string.
 The higher the percentage, the more likely the machinery is to be useful.
 The machinery source is listed in gray.
 Upon clicking the gray text, the machinery source will be opened in a new window.
-The green superscript to the right of the source indicates the number of entries for the entry string in the source.
+The green superscript to the right indicates the number of matches for the entry in the source.

-Note that when using the machinery tab, source entries may not match the current string and translations may not be fluent under the context of the current string.
+Note that when using the machinery tab, entry source string may not match the project source string and translations may not be fluent under the context of the project string.
 Be aware of the meaning and purpose of each string when using the machinery tab.

 ### Locales tab